ozfortress/ozfortress_docs/docs/rules/global.md

 ##### Mercenary Class Locking
 When mercenaries are being requested, **teams have the option to request them on a specific class**, **or to be locked to a specific class or classes**.
 This would then lock them to that class during that match (with the exception of reasonable off-classes; Sniper, Engineer, Pyro & Spy - these must be explicitly stated as locked when locking a player). **Teams can also request a mercenary without specifying a class**, allowing the mercenary to change classes at will if approved and if there is no agreement to lock said mercenary to a specific class or classes. **It is important to note that unless mercenaries have been explicitly "class locked"**, **they are allowed to play any class of their choosing**. **If both teams agree to a request to lock a mercenary to a specific class or classes**, **this needs to be stated in Match Communications**.

-##### Mercenary Manipulation
+##### Mercenary Manipulation & Excessive Unreasonable Mercenary Denials
-Manipulating other teams into allowing mercenaries is an infractable offence (e.g. If you allow us to use a high *Premier* player we will allow you to use a low *Open* player).
+Manipulating other teams into allowing mercenaries is an infractable offence (e.g. If you allow us to use a high *Premier* player we will allow you to use a low *Open* player). ozfortress administrators will judge these messages literally, and will not consider any message as a joke - all mercenary requests should be serious.

 ozfortress administrators will act as arbitrators in such a case of unreasonable mercenary denial and may decide to overrule a team captain’s decision and allow a mercenary of a reasonable skill level.